lastres0rt/problem-solution-response/README.md

 ##Inspiration

-PSR's are designed to provide bite-size stories from a candidate's experience, detailing how they dealt with adversities by:
+PSR's provide bite-size stories from a candidate's experience, detailing how they dealt with adversities by:

 * Defining the **Problem** they dealt with,
 * Outlining the **Solution** they took,